peppercomet/hydroponics-system-api/readme.md

 curl -X POST -H "Authorization: Token <your_token>" -d '{"name": "System 1", "location": "Greenhouse A"}' http://127.0.0.1:8000/api/hydroponic_systems/
    ```

+Each hydroponic system is assigned to a user (owner) during creation.
+The user will only have access to their own systems and cannot view or interact with systems owned by other users.
+This is enforced through the authentication system, where a user must provide a valid token to interact with their systems.
+All API endpoints related to hydroponic systems will return data specific to the authenticated user.

 ### Read All Hydroponic Systems
    ```bash
 curl -H "Authorization: Token <your_token>" http://127.0.0.1:8000/api/hydroponic_systems/